-Open a guidebook to southern Italy and you may find the "Mezzogiorno" described as a region largely unknown even to most Italians, a region with a long history of invasion and emigration, of poverty and bandits.
+Open a guidebook to southern Italy and you may find the "Mezzogiorno" described as a region largely unknown even to most Italians, a region with a history of invasion and emigration, of poverty and bandits.

 But step inside the region and you will find the wealth that it has to offer: dramatic mountains and crystal clear seas, natural beauty and historic sites, ranging from ancient Greek temples and Roman towns to medieval fortresses and the Unesco World Heritage site of Matera - the European Capital of Culture for 2019.